Chunlong101/SharePointTips/README.md

 ## Some scripts in this repository are using sharepoint pnp powershell, here isn how to install sharepoint pnp powershell, both for online and onprem

-A. If your machine has internet connection:
+A. If your machine has internet connection, pls just use one of the followings to install pnp powershell:

 Install-Module -Name "PnP.PowerShell" # This is for sharepoint online